MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

 ## Backup to URL

-1. Back up the database **AdventureWorks2017** to Azure with the following command in Transact-SQL:
+1. Back up the database **AdventureWorks2017** to Azure with the following command in Transact-SQL.  select **New Query**, then paste and execute the following query:

     ```sql
     BACKUP DATABASE AdventureWorks2017